srobo/docs/competition-simulator.md

   Please refrain from editing any code in the <code>sr</code> module directory.
 This contains the code which maps the SR API onto the webots API.
 Changes to this will not be carried forward into a competition environment.
 </div>

+### Updates

+Occasionally, we may release an update to the simulator.
+To update, you will need to copy your code our of of the `competition-simulator-master` directory, delete the directory, and re-download it using the above link.
+Then you can replace the new `controllers/sr_controller/sr_controller.py` with your existing code.

 ## Programming Interface

 **WIP**